wzulfikar/lifelog/tech/from-maverick-to-el-capitan.md

 - More free space for my 256 SSD.
 Still not sure why, but once I upgraded to El Capitan, I've additional 20 GB.
 - Better memory management & performance (that's what I felt, compared to Maverick)

 So, by far, I've no regret upgrading my Macbook Air from Maverick to El Capitan.
-Nice!
+Well, I was afraid, but now I felt that El Capitan is snappier than Maverick. **_Nice!_**